 Marc talks about a 4-dimensional game he designed, where the mechanic is a button you can press to switch one of the dimensions.
 This dimensionality results in strange and wonderful connections between universes, such that you can pass through walls, or "climb" to rewards on them you wouldn't otherwise be able to reach.

 It's worth remembering May Li Khoe and Khan Academy.
-Great mechanism design revolves around small nuggets of truth, packaged with the least contrivance for people to find and experience themselves: much like negative numbers granting kids super powers when they adventure to the left of the number line, or the visual properties of prime numbers falling out their work on simple addition and subtraction.
+Great mechanism design revolves around small nuggets of truth, packaged with the least contrivance for people to find and experience themselves, much like negative numbers granting kids super powers when they adventure to the left of the number line, or the visual properties of prime numbers falling out of their work on simple addition and subtraction.
 Mechanism design is not about making complex systems!
 It is about simplifying complex insights so that people can learn them intuitively through use (which is joyful), not explicitly through study (which is boring and contrived).

 Jonathan discusses a puzzle pattern game he made - The Witness - and the "game-feel" reasons which led him to certain constraints for drawing the solutions to puzzles.
-These range from ease of use across platforms to the aesthetic feel different rules - or the lack of them - induce.
+These range from ease of use across platforms to the aesthetic feel that different rules - or the lack of them - induce.
 Before he even knew what the puzzles were, he had set up a system which could combine well with other mechanics.
 This is critical: exploration of low-level primitives yields possibility.

 We can define 8 criteria by which we can evaluate the "virtue" of different possibilities we stumble upon in our design process:

 Richness - adjust the mechanic(s) to get the most interesting consequences.
-Once you know you want to switch between 4 dimensions, or solve puzzles on a constrained grid; iterate over the sub-mechanics.
+Once you know you want to switch between 4 dimensions, or solve puzzles on a constrained grid, iterate over the sub-mechanics.
 Add terrain to explore in those dimensions, or think about the puzzle as drawing a partition between different spaces on the constrained grid.

 Completeness - are there consequences we haven't found?
 Jonathan discusses Braid, where the main mechanic is that you can rewind time, with a sub-mechanic that some objects are immune to this ability.
 This sub-mechanic is an exploratory question and, in order to satisfy the completeness criterion, it must be applied to every object in the game.
 That said, there is a deep balance between "throwing something crazy" at players as they first arrive in the game world, which impedes their ability to learn; and holding it back entirely, which makes the game feel incomplete.